tisuela/CourseCake/docs/README.md

 donezo

 # Future features
-- Seperation of the Course Schema into a smaller Course Schema and a Class Schema.
-A Class is an offering of a Course (watch me name things to avoid name collisions haha)
-- Implementing a GraphQL endpoint using Graphene.
+Things I'm working on!
+[Open up an issue](https://github.com/nananananate/CourseCake/issues/new/choose) to suggest features or request to help out!
+I'm down to guide you in webscraping, using SQLAlchemy, or general back-end web development in Python :D
+- Adding instructor ratings from Rate My Professor via [ratemyprof-api](https://github.com/nananananate/ratemyprof-api)
-- Prerequisite mapping to create a network of classes (along with a node graph GUI) via Neo4j (probably in seperate repository).
+- Prerequisite mapping (AND visualization!) to create a network of classes (along with a node graph GUI) via Neo4j (probably in seperate repository).
-- IF ANYONE WANTS TO HELP LEMME KNOW PLSSSS ty

 [![GitHub license](https://img.shields.io/github/license/nananananate/CourseCake.svg)](https://github.com/nananananate/CourseCake/blob/master/LICENSE)